Chorus (audio effect)

-Chorus (or chorusing, choruser or chorused effect) is an audio effect that occurs when individual sounds with approximately the same time, and very similar pitches, converge.
+Chorus is an audio effect that occurs when individual sounds with approximately the same time, and very similar pitches, converge.
 While similar sounds coming from multiple sources can occur naturally, as in the case of a choir or string orchestra, it can also be simulated using an electronic effects unit or signal processing device.

 When the effect is produced successfully, none of the constituent sounds are perceived as being out of tune.
 It is characteristic of sounds with a rich, shimmering quality that would be absent if the sound came from a single source.
 The shimmer occurs because of beating.
 The effect is more apparent when listening to sounds that sustain for longer periods of time.

 The chorus effect is especially easy to hear when listening to a choir or string ensemble.
 A choir has multiple people singing each part (alto, tenor, etc.).
 A string ensemble has multiple violinists and possibly multiples of other stringed instruments.